wpilibsuite/frc-docs/source/docs/software/commandbased/profile-subsystems-commands.rst

 .. note:: In C++, the ``TrapezoidProfile`` class is templated on the unit type used for distance measurements, which may be angular or linear.
 The passed-in values *must* have units consistent with the distance units, or a compile-time error will be thrown.
 For more information on C++ units, see :ref:`docs/software/basic-programming/cpp-units:The C++ Units Library`.

-The following examples are taken from the DriveDistanceOffboard example project (`Java <https://github.com/wpilibsuite/allwpilib/tree/main/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/drivedistanceoffboard>`__, `C++ <https://github.com/wpilibsuite/allwpilib/tree/main/wpilibcExamples/src/main/cpp/examples/DriveDistanceOffboard>`__):
+The following examples are taken from the DriveDistanceOffboard example project ([Java](https://github.com/wpilibsuite/allwpilib/tree/main/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/drivedistanceoffboard), [C++](https://github.com/wpilibsuite/allwpilib/tree/main/wpilibcExamples/src/main/cpp/examples/DriveDistanceOffboard)):

 .. tab-set::